 You’re super human to some, when they’re in the mood,

 Good looking and at least half-way sexy,

-Bad manners, makes you look like you are free,
+Bad manners, makes you look like you’re free,

 Sharp shooter, and as tough as nails can be,

-Not mean, but careless, at least one in three,
+Not mean, but careless, at least that one in three,

 How’s it going; – go straight to hell,